-According to the most recent estimates from the WHO and the Joint United Nations Programme on HIV/AIDS, 34 million people around the world had HIV in 2010.
-This figure includes 16.8 million women and 3.4 million children under age 15.
+According to the most recent estimates from the World Health Organization (WHO) and the Joint United Nations Programme on HIV/AIDS, 34 million people around the world had HIV in 2010.
+About one-half were women, and one-tenth were children under age 15.

 In the United States

-About 21% of those infected with HIV in the United States are unaware of their infection.1 Young people 13 to 29 years old accounted for 39% of all new HIV infections in the United States in 2009.2 That year, there also were an estimated 11,200 new HIV infections among women in the United States, accounting for 23% of those newly infected with HIV.3
+About 18 % of those infected with HIV in the United States are unaware of their infection.2 Young adults aged 25 to 34 accounted for 28% of new HIV infections in the United States in 2011, and young p eople 13 to 24 years old accounted for 21 % .2 That year, women accounted for an estimated 10,512, or 21%, of the estimated 50,199 new HIV cases in the United States .2

 The CDC collects statistics about HIV/AIDS in the United States, including the number of new infections and the number of infections in different groups.
 Visit the CDC's website for more statistics about HIV/AIDS in the United States.